 Both physical and mental health issues result from chronic drug abuse.
 However, the specifics as well as the intensity of symptoms and disorders will vary based upon:

-It is not uncommon for those who are physically dependent upon their drug of choice to experience cravings and other withdrawal symptoms that require physical attention.
+It is not uncommon for those who are physically dependent upon their drug of choice to experience cravings and other withdrawal symptoms that require professional help.
 These are acute issues, however, and pass in a few weeks, in most cases, unless the person opts for long-term medication-assisted detox.

 Unfortunately, ongoing drug and alcohol use can contribute to the development of chronic physical disorders and, in some cases, mental health disorders as well – or it can exacerbate a co-occurring or underlying condition.
 Though immediate cessation of use may be able to stop further problems from starting, it may not be possible to reverse the damage completely.
 Again, it depends heavily on the details of the individual’s experience.
 No matter what the circumstances, however, getting help to stop using drugs and alcohol as soon as possible is always the best choice for optimum physical and mental health.

-This is a tough question to answer, because everyone is different.
+Not everyone will experience drug use in the same way, or necessarily become addicted to a particular drug.
 One person may easily have a drink or two a few times a week without it ever causing a problem while someone else may be hooked with a month of regular drinking.
-Similarly, one person may have a preference for the effects of a certain type of high created by a substance – that is, the stimulant effect provided by cocaine or crystal meth versus the sedative effect of painkillers or heroin – and find that one is impossible to resist while someone else could take it or leave it.
+Similarly, one person may have a preference for the effects of a certain type of high created by a substance (e.g., the stimulant effect provided by cocaine or crystal meth versus the sedative effect of painkillers or heroin) and find that one is impossible to resist, while someone else could take it or leave it.

 The debate is significant on this topic, however.
 One source says that cigarettes are the most addictive drug, while another says that opiates like heroin and painkillers are the obvious choice for the top spot in this category.
 Yet another says that benzodiazepines and alcohol are far more addictive and deadly because withdrawal from these substances without the support of a medical professional can be deadly.